-The performance indicators presented below propose an approach for defining and measuring progress towards the achievement of the population and distribution objectives.
+The performance indicators presented below propose an approach for defining and measuring progress towards the achievement of the management objective.
 Success in implementing this management plan will be evaluated every five years on the basis of the following performance indicators:

-- By 2026, the entire Peregrine Falcon anatum/tundrius population is stabilized at or has exceeded the population level reached in 2010. - By 2026, the number of young Peregrine Falcons anatum/tundrius produced annually in Canada is sufficient to maintain or increase the population.
+- By 2026, the entire Peregrine Falcon anatum/tundrius population remains self-sustaining and has maintained or exceeded the population level reached in 2010. - By 2026, the entire Peregrine Falcon anatum/tundrius population in Canada has maintained or increased its Canadian range as identified in 2010. - By 2026, the number of young Peregrine Falcon anatum/tundrius produced annually in Canada is sufficient to maintain or increase the population throughout its Canadian range.